nttcom/skyway-iot-sdk/README.md

 # New features in 0.1.x

 * Running 3rd party app is not needed any more.
-* MQTT communication feature is supported.
+* MQTT relay feature is supported.
 * Large size data transfer ( about 60KB ) is supported.
 * Stability improved.